 Wales has a strong and diverse but largely forgotten fruit growing heritage.
 Apples were cultivated here as far back as the 6th Century AD and over 20 varieties have been identified with connections to Welsh culture and traditions.
 The loss of traditional orchards in the last sixty years has been significant – and is estimated to be as much as 92% in some regions.
 The disappearance of this important habitat (supporting over 1,800 associated species) has significant consequences for biodiversity.
 The Welsh Assembly Government has included traditional orchards in section 42 of the Natural Environment and Rural Communities Act (2006) list of Species and Habitats of Principal Importance for Biodiversity.

-Delivered in partnership with a range of local partners, Tyfu is supporting approximately 1,000 children in eight schools in Cardiff, Bridgend, Monmouthshire and Newport to enjoy and take practical steps to conserve the diversity and distinctiveness of local fruit-growing.
-Working closely with their local communities, schools will design and establish their own school orchards.
+Delivered in partnership with a range of local partners, Tyfu supported approximately 1,000 children in eight schools in Cardiff, Bridgend, Monmouthshire and Newport to enjoy and take practical steps to conserve the diversity and distinctiveness of local fruit-growing.
+Working closely with their local communities, schools designed and established their own school orchards.
 The Tyfu website provides all the cultural inspiration and technical guidance necessary to support schools across Wales to establish their own traditional orchards.